-For Emden’s survivors1, the story did not end after the battle with HMAS Sydney.
+For Emden’s survivors, their story did not end after the battle with HMAS Sydney

-Whilst Emden’s Captain Karl Von Müller and her crew became decorated heros in their homeland, sailors who survived the horrors of Emden’s twisted, burning wreck languished as prisoners.
-They shared internment with other German enemy aliens in Australian concentration camps for the war’s duration.
+Some of Emden’s crew and their Captain Karl Von Müller made a daring escape across the globe1, and became decorated heros.
+Others were captured.
+They had survived the horrors of Emden’s twisted, burning wreck, to languish as prisoners in Australia.
+Sharing their internment with other German enemy aliens in concentration camps for the war’s duration.

 Of all the camps Holsworthy was the harshest and resembled a prison in the true sense of the word.
 A strict regime of control was enforced by the camp authorities.
 Raids often turned up stills and grog making faculties.2